 In 2010, Dr. McGuire moved to the National Institutes of Health (NIH) to join the Physician Scientist Development Program to accelerate his translational research program.
-Throughout his career, Dr. McGuire has been focused on improving the care of patients with inborn errors of metabolism (IEM).
-By combining his training in immunology and biochemical genetics, he fashioned a translational research program to understand the interplay between metabolism and the immune system.
-Through his work he has characterized the morbidity associated with infection in patients with urea cycle disorders, and developed model systems of acute metabolic instability due to infection in IEM.
+He was appointed to the position of tenure track Investigator in 2016.
+Throughout his career, Dr. McGuire has been focused on improving the care of patients with disorders of mitochondrial metabolism.
+By combining his training in immunology and biochemical genetics, he fashioned a translational research program to understand the interplay between mitochondrial metabolism and the immune system.

-His NIH Clinical Center protocol, the NIH MINI Study, is the first organized effort to study immune function in patients with IEM, which aims to demonstrate that these patients can be informative regarding the role of intermediary metabolism in immune cell activation and differentiation.
+His NIH Clinical Center protocol, the NIH MINI Study, is the first organized effort to study immune function in patients with disorders of mitochondrial metabolism, which aims to demonstrate that these patients can be informative regarding the role of mitochondria in immune cell function.

 Last Updated: February 22, 2018